Shayani Ekadashi: Legend

 In the Bhavishyottara Purana, Krishna narrates significance of Shayani Ekadashi to Yudhishthira, as the creator-god Brahma narrated the significance to his son Narada once.
 The story of King Mandata is narrated in this context.
 The pious king's country had faced drought for three years, but the king was unable to find a solution to please the rain gods.
 Eventually, sage Angiras advised the king to observe the vrata (vow) of Devashayani Ekadashi.
 On doing so, by the grace of Vishnu, there was rain in the kingdom.

 Pandharpur Yatra

 This day, a huge yatra or religious procession of pilgrims known as Pandharpur Ashadi Ekadasi Waari Yatra culminates at Pandharpur, in Solapur district in south Maharashtra, situated on the banks of the Chandrabhaga River.
 Pandharpur is main center of worship of the deity Vitthala, a local form of Vishnu.
 Lakhs (hundreds of thousands) of pilgrims come to Pandharpur on this day from different parts of Maharashtra.
 Some of them carry Palkhis (palanquins) with the images of the saints of Maharashtra.
-Dnyaneshwar's image is carried from Alandi, Namdev's image from Narsi Namdev, Tukaram's from Dehu, Eknath's from Paithan, Nivruttinath's from Trimbakeshwar, Muktabai's from Muktainagar, Sopan's from Sasvad and Saint Gajanan Maharaj from Shegaon.
+Dnyaneshwar's image is carried from Alandi, Namdev's image from Narsi Namdev, Tukaram's from Dehu, Eknath's from Paithan, Nivruttinath's from Trimbakeshwar, Muktabai's from Muktainagar, Sopan's from Sasvad and Gajanan Maharaj's from Shegaon.
 These pilgrims are referred to as Warkaris.
 They sing Abhangas (chanting hymns) of Saint Tukaram and Saint Dnyaneshwar, dedicated to Vitthala.